First Scan and Health Score

 What Happens During a Scan

-- Root Cause Analysis calculates health score and issue summary.
+- Root Cause Analysis calculates the health score and summary.

-- Diagnostics, telemetry, alerts, and reports are written.
+- Diagnostics, telemetry, alerts, metadata, and reports are written.

 Health Score Logic (Current)